 Parents are encouraged to take a few minutes to review and discuss the information in this student handbook with their child.
 Teachers will also review this student handbook with students at the beginning of the school year.
-Students will be expected to sign and return a form indicating that they have read and understood the provisions in the student handbook.
+Students and parents will be expected to sign and return a form indicating that they have read and understood the provisions in the student handbook.

 Thank you for taking the time to become familiar with the important information in this student handbook.
-This student handbook was adopted by Central Nine Career Center's Governing Board on July 11, 2013.
+This student handbook was adopted by Central Nine Career Center's Governing Board on July 11, 2019.
+May 7, 2020.